I update this page about once a year, it is reasonably current but not up to the minute.

 Without giving away any specific spoilers, I'll just say that the ending of Trails in the Sky will have you rushing to start the sequel.

 Trails in the Sky establishes New Game+ as a standard for the series.
-I average a Trails in the Sky New Game+ playthrough about every 2 years.
+I average about one New Game+ playthrough every year of one game in the series.

 With the overall Trails series gaining popularity in the States it is now absurdly expensive to own a physical copy of Trails in the Sky.
 Luckily it is on Steam/GOG and frequently goes on sale (though it is already a bargain at list price).